ShaunYearStrong/ShaunYearStrong.github.io/_posts/2015-05-20-js-frameworks.markdown

 <section>

-### The project
+## The project

-You can see my progress so far (and fork / comment on it) on my (Github repo)[https://github.com/ShaunYearStrong/framework-keyboards].
+You can see my progress so far (and fork / comment on it) on my [Github repo](https://github.com/ShaunYearStrong/framework-keyboards).

 I'll be adding new posts for each completed framework along with a case study and a final wrap up as and when they're finished.